Myeongnim Dap-bu: Rise to Power

 Finally, in 165, during the 20th year of King Chadae's reign, Myeongnim Dap-bu led an army and assassinated the king with the support of some of the nobles and court officials.
-At the age of 99, Myeongnim Dap-bu took control of the Goguryeo government.
+Aged 99, Myeongnim Dap-bu took control of the Goguryeo government.

 He invited Prince Go Baek-go, the younger brother of King Taejo, to become the next king.
 Go Baek-go was proclaimed the 8th King of Goguryeo during that year, and Myeongnim Dap-bu was given the position of Guksang (국상, 國相, Prime Minister), and became the first to receive the title in the history of Goguryeo.
 Myeongnim Dap-bu served faithfully under the new king, and defeated Han Chinese forces at the Battle of Jwawon.

 Death and Accomplishments

-Myeongnim Dap-bu died in 179, at the age of 113 (112 by Western convention), after leading Goguryeo forces to victory against a tremendous Han army.
+Myeongnim Dap-bu died in 179, aged 113 (112 by Western convention), after leading Goguryeo forces to victory against a tremendous Han army.
 Myeongnim Dap-bu served Goguryeo and brought about many benefits during the 60 years at which he was active in the kingdom's affairs.
 He assassinated a tyrant, strengthened royal power, defeated invaders, and finally, he led a fully successful revolution against a corrupt government.

 Controversial views

 Historians have shared many different views on the figure of Myeongnim Dap-bu.
 Goguryeo's first Prime Minister possessed tremendous political power and influence, almost enough to be considered dictatorial.
-However, King Sindae was not a puppet ruler under influence of Myeongnim Dap-bu, like King Bojang was with Generalissimo Yeon Gaesomun.
+However, King Sindae was not a puppet ruler under influence of Myeongnim Dap-bu, like King Bojang was with Generalissimo Yŏn Kaesomun.
 No historical texts suggest that Myeongnim Dap-bu abused his power or was particularly cruel or violent.
 From this, many historians and scholars infer that Myeongnim Dap-bu was a true patriot and a forgotten hero.